LDTI-UON/learning_tools_integration/README.md

 ### Getting started ###

-* Get a copy of [ExpressionEngine Core at Ellislabs](https://store.ellislab.com/#ee-core) (note this is limited to 3 back-end administrative and content development users, you will need to pay for the full version if you need more administrators).
+* Get a copy of [EE Core at Ellislabs](https://store.ellislab.com/#ee-core) (note this is limited to 3 back-end administrative and content development users, you will need to pay for the full version if you need more administrators).
 * [Download the zip file of the latest release at devot:ee](https://devot-ee.com/add-ons/learning-tools-integration)
 * Follow the instructions at the above link and the [installing add-ons section](https://docs.expressionengine.com/latest/cp/addons/index.html) of the EE documentation.